watzcraft/HauntingHouse/sphinx/source/part3.rst

 modern systems have some kind of API for home automation integration, most of them plain Web forms or REST services.

-My system, an Ökofen pellematic, has a "hybrid" web interface that combines a web page for login and Ajax based services for providing the data.
+My system, an Oekofen pellematic, has a "hybrid" web interface that combines a web page for login and Ajax based services for providing the data.